merely-useful/py-rse/index.md

 # Finale {#finale}

 We have come a long way since we first met Amira, Jun, and Sami in Section \@ref(intro-personas).
-Amira now has her scripts, data sets and reports organized, in version control, and on GitHub.
+Amira now has her scripts, datasets and reports organized, in version control, and on GitHub.
 Her work has already paid off: